 Medicaid helps people with limited incomes get health care at a low cost or free.
 It's a partnership between the federal and state governments.
-The federal government sets the rules for the basic Medicaid program, including who qualifies and what benefits are offered.
+The federal government sets the rules for the basic Medicaid program, including who qualifies and what basic benefits are offered.
 State governments can choose to cover more people and provide more benefits.

 If you already use Medicaid to help pay for doctor's visits, or if you think you can get it, here's what the Affordable Care Act means for you.

 If You Get Medicaid Now, You May Still Qualify

 People with low incomes who've been helped by Medicaid continue to qualify.
 This includes:

 - People with disabilities